-These items are intended to support safety initiatives in the State of Florida as well as the national emphasis on transportation safety improvements outlined in the Fixing America's Surface Transportation (FAST) Act.
+These items are intended to support Vision Zero safety initiatives in the State of Florida as well as the national emphasis on transportation safety improvements outlined in the Bipartisan Infrastructure Law (BIL)

 Improve Pedestrian and Bicycle Safety

 Florida consistently ranks at or near the top of the nation in pedestrian and bicycle injuries and fatalities.
 Increasing safety and reducing these rates requires education, engineering and law enforcement efforts.
 The River to Sea TPO supports: